Read the updated post, Art of the OKR Redux instead! A lot has changed since 2014….

-The OKR approach to setting goals has been used at Google, Zynga, General Assembly and beyond and is spreading like wildfire across successful Silicon Valley companies.
-As well, those companies have adopted the approach are growing like weeds.
+The OKR approach to setting goals has been used at Google, Linkedin, Zynga, General Assembly and beyond and is spreading like wildfire across successful Silicon Valley companies.
+The companies have adopted the approach are growing like weeds.
 OKRs provide focus, united the teams behind a single strategy, and makes all goals into stretch goals.
 If want to get your entire company to execute like the hounds of hell are behind them and the gates of Valhalla are open before them, try the OKR approach out.

 OKR stands for Objectives and Key Results.
 The form of the OKR has been more or less standardized.
 The Objective is qualitative, and the KR’s (most often three) are quantitative.
 They are used to focus a group or individual around a bold goal.
 The objective sets a goal for a set period of time, usually a quarter.
 The key results tell you if the objective has been met by the end of the time.